-For all remaining leagues, the number of prizes to be awarded will be up to 50% of the prizes awarded for League One.
+^{}For all remaining leagues, the number of prizes to be awarded will be up to 50% of the prizes awarded for League One.

-8 REPORTING AND GRACE PERIOD
+8. REPORTING AND GRACE PERIOD

-- 8.1 Participants are to report punctually according to the time stated by the NSGOC. - 8.2 Participants who are unable to report on time, must inform the NSGOC or their representatives at the competition venue of the delay.
+- 8.1 Teams are to report punctually according to the time stated by the NSGOC. - 8.2 Teams who are unable to report on time, must inform the NSGOC or their representatives at the competition venue of the delay.
 Where applicable, specific sports can allow for a grace period of fifteen (15) minutes.
-The NSSOC may extend this grace period if deemed justifiable.
+The NSGOC may extend this grace period if deemed justifiable.

-9 POSTPONEMENT
+9. POSTPONEMENT AND ABANDONMENT

-9.1 Any postponement or abandonment of a match shall be determined by the NSGOC.
+9.1 Any postponement or abandonment4 of a match / event shall be determined by the NSGOC only.